The LSAT Writing Sample

 The LSAC Writing Sample and Score Reporting

-At least one Writing sample is required to complete a Law School Report, and LSAC will not send incomplete reports to law schools.
+As previously mentioned, a Writing sample is required to complete a Law School Report, and LSAC will not send incomplete reports to schools.
 Most law schools require prospective students to apply via LSAC's Credential Assembly Service, which must include a complete Law School Report.
-This means that first-time LSAT test-takers cannot have any of their LSAT scores reported to institutions until they submit their Writing samples.
-LSAC specifies a three-week processing period for Writing samples, which law school applicants should keep in mind for application deadlines.
-Test-takers who have completed the Writing sample multiple times will have their three most recent essays sent to institutions.
-Students are allowed to later view their Writing samples, both immediately after the exam and after the essays have been appended to their Law School Reports.
+This means that first-time LSAT test takers cannot have any of their scores reported to institutions until they submit their Writing samples.

 The LSAT Writing Sample and Law School Admissions